BakedStudios/baked-docs/docs/coordinator/export/export.md

 This is an added time-suck in our pipeline.
 Coords will have to wait for deliveries of all kinds to render before delivery.
 Overall, it's a faster process for the big picture, but for whoever has been assigned this step in the process, it might be slower than what we're used to doing.

 :::info
-You can read more about the Delivery tool here in the Nodes & Layers official documentation.
+You can read more about the Delivery tool in the Nodes & Layers official documentation.
 :::